-RMA employs approximately 470 people in offices around the country.
-Heather Manzano is the acting RMA Administrator and Manager of FCIC.
+RMA employs approximately 480 people in offices around the country.
+Brandon Willis is the RMA Administrator and Manager of FCIC.
 Staff offices within the Office of the Administrator are External Affairs, Office of Civil Rights, Program and Administrative Support, the Office of the Chief Information Officer, and the Office of the Chief Financial Officer.